 The "mechanism of labor" refers to the sequencing of events related to posturing and positioning that allows the baby to find the "easiest way out."
 For the most part, the fetus is a passive respondent in the process of labor, while the mother provides the uterine forces and structural configuration of the passageway through which the passenger must travel.
 For a normal mechanism of labor to occur, both the fetal and maternal factors must be harmonious.
 An understanding of these factors is essential for the obstetrician to appropriately intervene if the mechanism deviates from the normal.
 The following definitions must be mastered to be able to discuss and understand the mechanism of labor:

-- Attitude.
-This refers to the posturing of the joints and relation of fetal parts to one another.
+- Attitude: This refers to the posturing of the joints and the relation of fetal parts to one another.
 The normal fetal attitude when labor begins is with all joints in flexion.

 An important principle is that most pelves are not purely defined but occur in nature as mixed types.
 Regardless of the shape, the baby will be delivered if size and positioning remain compatible.
 The narrowest part of the fetus attempts to align itself with the narrowest pelvic dimension (e.g., biparietal to interspinous diameters) which means the occiput generally tends to rotate to the "most ample portion of the pelvis."

 The mechanical steps the baby undergoes can be arbitrarily divided, and clinically they are usually broken down into six or eight steps for ease of discussion.
 It must be understood, however, that these are arbitrary distinctions in a natural continuum.